-We all know how important sleep is to our wellbeing, but that doesn’t make it any easier to get our full eight hours every night.
-During the pandemic, many of us have reported even more disrupted sleep, with weird dreams and restless nights.
+We all know how important sleep is to our well-being, but that doesn’t make it any easier to get our full eight hours every night.

 While there’s no magic cure for poor sleep, you can improve your chances of getting a good night’s rest by making your bedroom as restful a space as possible.
 Here are a few ideas of how to do so.

 Upgrade your bed

 It’s easy to get used to your current pillows, duvet and sheets and assume that there’s nothing wrong with them, but each will impact the quality of your sleep, so they’re worth replacing if they’re old.

 Upgrading your pillow and duvet can make a huge difference, or switching between a lighter and heavier duvet depending on the season.
 Do some research beforehand to determine what material would suit you best, as well as the level of warmth, and decide how much support you need from your pillow.